universal-ctags/ctags/docs/running-multi-parsers.rst

 parser*.
 The SPY-WARS is called a *subparser*.
 A base parser tags definitions found in lower level view.
 A subparser on the base parser tags definitions found in higher level view.
 This relationship can be nested.
-A subparser can be a base parser for another sub parsers.
+A subparser can be a base parser for another su parsers.

 .. figure:: stack-and-parsers.svg
 	    :scale: 80%